2018–19 Real Sociedad season

 The 2018–19 Real Sociedad season was the club's 72nd season in La Liga.
 This article shows player statistics and all matches (official and friendly) played by the club during the 2018–19 season.

-The season was the first since 2002-03 without Xabi Prieto, who retired after the 2017-18 season.
+The season was the first since 2002-03 and 2004–05 without both veterans Xabi Prieto and Imanol Agirretxe, who mutually retired after the previous campaign's conclusion.